 The trailhead was pretty indicative of what was to come.
 The gate was hard to open and there was no kiosk or information display…it had been long abandoned by any authority.
 Nor were there signs of any use.
 We thought the other 3 GET hikers had been through here within a week or 2 but we couldn’t even see footprints.
 I guess they get erased by the wind pretty quickly.
 We started up the Apache Kid trail, into the Apache Kid wilderness (though I’m not sure of the boundaries of said wilderness since we never saw a sign).
 The Apache Kid was killed in these mountains and his gravesite is noted on the map, a ways down a gully where the trail didn’t go.

 We headed up a gully, which was steep, but I knew to expect lots of these kinds of ups and downs all day, so it didn’t bother me.
 I also knew we’d be walking through predominantly burned areas, which we encountered as soon as we got near the first saddle.
-Some of the burns were from as recently as last year, so there were some really charred areas.
+Some of the burns were from as recent as last year, so there were s few really charred areas.
 The trail was obliterated in these parts and we had to be careful not to fall into the collapsed holes of burned tree roots.
 We found the foundation of an old cabin that had burned.
 Only some random metal objects were left.

 It’s interesting to experience such devastation.
 You really get a sense for just how ruined an area can become during these overly hot burns.
 In addition to all the vegetation being destroyed, the soil is decimated for many feet down, zapped of its organic nutrients and biota.
 It turns into a powdery grey and black dust.
-This leads to severe erosional problems.
+This leads to severe erosion problems.
 We saw whole hillsides sliding into the drainages, choking them with dead trees and black mud.
-Where once there might of been healthy little springs and creeks running, most of the drainages are dry and scoured.
+Where once there might have been healthy little springs and creeks running, most of the drainages are dry and scoured.

 We did find several springs that were still running well or at least had a few puddles (Myers, Nave, & Yard).
 We stopped for lunch at Yard Springs, which still had live trees surrounding it.
 I don’t know if the spring was spared because the trees didn’t burn or that the spring kept the area moist enough, sparing the trees.
 There are positive feedback loops like this in forest ecology and likewise negative loops, keeping forests from regenerating for a long time after a burn.